Nimesulide: India

-Several reports have been made of adverse drug reactions in India.
-On February 12, 2011, Indian Express reported that the Union Ministry of Health and Family Welfare finally had decided to suspend the pediatric use of the analgesic, Nimesulide suspension.
-From 10 March 2011 onward Nimesulide formulations are not indicated for human use in children below 12 years of age.
+Several reports have been made of nimesulide's adverse drug reactions in India.
+On 12 February 2011, The Indian Express reported that the Union Ministry of Health and Family Welfare had finally decided to suspend the pediatric use of the analgesic suspension.
+From 10 March 2011 onward, nimesulide formulations are not indicated for human use in children below 12 years of age.

-On September 13, 2011 Madras High Court revoked a suspension on manufacture and sale of paediatric drugs nimesulide and phenylpropanolamine (PPA).
+On 13 September 2011, the Madras High Court revoked a suspension on manufacture and sale of paediatric drugs nimesulide and phenylpropanolamine (PPA).

+On 30 December 2024, the Central government banned the manufacture, sale and distribution of nimesulide and its formulations for animal use.
+This was in response to studies conducted at the Indian Veterinary Research Institute (IVRI) at Izatnagar, Bareilly, showing nimesulide causing lethal kidney problems in wild vultures, especially Himalayan griffon vultures, which consume the drug through carcasses of treated livestock.

 EMA confirms the positive benefit/risk ratio

 On September 21, 2007 the EMA released a press release on their review on the liver-related safety of nimesulide.
 The EMA has concluded that the benefits of these medicines outweigh their risks, but that there is a need to limit the duration of use to ensure that the risk of patients developing liver problems is kept to a minimum.
 Therefore, the EMA has limited the use of systemic formulations (tablets, solutions, suppositories) of nimesulide to 15 days.